RohanMuppa/RohanMuppa/README.md

 ECE @ Purdue.
 Currently, I mostly work on agentic AI systems.
 I like exploring the subdomains of computer systems: operating systems, Linux, compilers, C, and networking.

-I love building tools that solve specific problems for specific people, so please reach out if you are have a niche demand for a project.
+I love building tools that solve specific problems for specific people, so please reach out if you would like to work on anything.

 ## projects